TdesTouches/cnp3/book-2nd/protocols/dnssec.rst

 to reduce the load on the entire DNS :rfc:`2308`.

-The simplest way to allow a DNSSEC server to return signed negative responses would be for the serve to return a signed response that contains the received query and some information indicating the error.
+The simplest way to allow a DNSSEC server to return signed negative responses would be for the server to return a signed response that contains the received query and some information indicating the error.
 The client could then easily check the validity of the negative response.
 Unfortunately, this would force the DNSSEC server to generate signatures